Information used by fdroid update

 These metadata files are simple, easy to edit text files, always named as the “package name” with file type appended.
 There are a wide range of available fields for adding information to describe packages and/or apps.
 For all of the fields like AuthorName that apply to all releases of a package/app, the fields use CamelCase starting with an upper case letter.
 All other fields use camelCase starting with a lower case letter, including per-build fields, localized fields, etc.

-Note that although the metadata files are designed to be easily read and writable by humans, they are also processed and written by various scripts.
+Note that although the metadata files are designed to be easily read and written by humans, they are also processed and written by various scripts.
 They can be automatically cleaned up when necessary.
 The structure and comments will be preserved correctly, although the order of fields will be standardised.
 (In the event that the original file was in a different order, comments are considered as being attached to the field following them).
 In fact, you can standardise all packages in a repository using a single command, without changing the functional content, by running:

 fdroid rewritemeta